roboflow/supervision/example/Readme.md

 # Examples

 This repository also includes example code that demonstrates the usage of the computer vision library.
-Each example is located in a separate folder under the "examples" directory.
-You can find the installation instructions and usage details for each example in their respective README files.
+Each example is located in a separate file under the "examples" directory.
+You can find the installation instructions and usage details for each example in README file.

 ## Example 1: Object Tracking with Byte Track